Mela User Guide

 Attack

-The time it takes to fully open the gate after the signal exceeds the threshold fully.
+Sets the time for the gate to fully open after the signal exceeds the threshold.

 Hold